kshannon-ucsd/dsc100/index.md

 {: .md-badge-purple }

 {: .warning .fs-2 }
-This Course Website for Winter 2024 is currently under construction.
+🚧 🚧 Much like UCSD ...
+This Course Website for the next quarter is currently under construction.
+Content is likely and often to change.
+Check back a few days before the quarter begins :) 🚧 🚧

 ## Welcome <span title="https://jarv.is/" class="wave">👋</span>